idaholab/moose/modules/reactor/doc/content/source/meshgenerators/ReactorMeshParams.md

 - `axial_mesh_sizes`: Length of each axial region, equivalent to  [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/axial_regions).
 Only relevant for 3-D meshes.
 - `axial_mesh_intervals`: Number of elements in the axial dimension for each axial region, equivalent to [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/axial_mesh_intervals).
 Only relevant for 3-D meshes.

-In addition, for applications where an output mesh does not need to be created and meshing routines can consist entirely of defining reactor-based metadata, the parameter `[Mesh]`/[!param](/Mesh/data_driven) can be set to true.
+In addition, for applications where an output mesh does not need to be created and meshing routines can consist entirely of defining reactor-based metadata, the parameter `[Mesh]`/[!param](/Mesh/MeshGeneratorMesh/data_driven_generator) can be set to the mesh generator that would generate an output mesh from RGMB metadata.

 ## Example Syntax